nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * FriendDex only allows unique friends to be added.
 This means that each friend should only have a single entry in FriendDex.
 * FriendDex determines uniqueness solely based on the person's names ignoring their letter case, i.e. `John Tan` and `JoHn TaN` are the same name.
-* FriendDex only allow alphanumeric characters (A - Z, a - z, 0 - 9).
+* FriendDex only allows alphanumeric characters (A - Z, a - z, 0 - 9).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can provide any number of tags (including 0)